EnolEther/JMakisSite/README.md

 To do's

 + Implement TDD with foreman, guard, and spork
-+ Fix & improve styling on contact page, notes page
++ Fix & improve global styling
 + Clean up styling on photography pages to be pretier while using responsive format
-+ Migrate markdown rendering from redcarpet to rdiscount
-+ Implement jquery element updates to 'Notes' section to display one set of notes at a time within the panel
 + Finalize page contents!
 + Improve footer design.
-Work towards a sticky footer with a navbar with responsive design elements.
+Work towards a sticky footer with a navbar and responsive design elements.

+Implemented Features

++ Flickr API calls on my Photography pages
++ Markdown rendering with rdiscount on Notes page and implemented bootstraps's tab.js